Thaddeus Stevens: Anti-Masonry

-Stevens's first political cause was Anti-Masonry, which became widespread in 1826 after the disappearance and death of William Morgan, a Mason in Upstate New York; fellow Masons were presumed to be the killers of Morgan because they disapproved of his publishing a book revealing the order's secret rites.
-Since the leading candidate in opposition to President John Quincy Adams was General Andrew Jackson, a Mason who mocked opponents of the order, Anti-Masonry became closely associated with opposition to Jackson and his Jacksonian democracy policies once he was elected president in 1828.
+Stevens's first political cause was Anti-Masonry, which became widespread in 1826 after the disappearance and death of William Morgan, a Mason in upstate New York; fellow Masons were presumed to have killed Morgan because they disapproved of his book revealing the order's secret rites.
+Since the leading candidate opposing President John Quincy Adams was General Andrew Jackson, a Mason who mocked opponents of the order, Anti-Masonry became closely associated with opposition to Jackson and his Jacksonian democracy policies once he was elected president in 1828.

-Jackson's adherents were from the old Democratic-Republican Party and eventually became known as the Democrats.
+Jackson's adherents were from the old Democratic–Republican Party and eventually became known as the Democrats.
 Stevens had been told by a fellow attorney (and future president) James Buchanan that he could advance politically if he joined them.
 However, Stevens could not support Jackson, out of principle.
 For Stevens, Anti-Masonry became one means of opposing Jackson; he may also have had personal reasons as the Masons barred "cripples" from joining.
 Stevens took to Anti-Masonry with enthusiasm and remained loyal to it after most Pennsylvanians had dropped the cause.
-His biographer, Hans Trefousse, suggested that another reason for Stevens's virulence was an attack of disease in the late 1820s that cost him his hair (he thereafter wore wigs, often ill-fitting), and "the unwelcome illness may well have contributed to his unreasonable fanaticism concerning the Masons."
+His biographer, Hans Trefousse, suggested that another reason for Stevens's virulence was a disease in the late 1820s that cost him his hair (he thereafter wore wigs, often ill-fitting), and "the unwelcome illness may well have contributed to his unreasonable fanaticism concerning the Masons."

 By 1829, Anti-Masonry had evolved into a political party, the Anti-Masonic Party, that proved popular in rural central Pennsylvania.
 Stevens quickly became prominent in the movement, attending the party's first two national conventions in 1830 and 1831.
-At the latter, he pressed the candidacy of Supreme Court Justice John McLean as the party's presidential candidate, but in vain as the nomination fell to former Attorney General William Wirt.
+At the latter, he promoted the candidacy of Supreme Court Justice John McLean as the party's presidential candidate, but in vain, as the nomination fell to former Attorney General William Wirt.
 Jackson was easily reelected; the crushing defeat (Wirt won only Vermont) caused the party to disappear in most places, though it remained powerful in Pennsylvania for several years.

 In September 1833, Stevens was elected to a one-year term in the Pennsylvania House of Representatives as an Anti-Mason.
 Once in the capital Harrisburg, he sought to have the body establish a committee to investigate Masonry.
 Stevens gained attention far beyond Pennsylvania for his oratory against Masonry and quickly became an expert in legislative maneuvers.
 In 1835, a split among the Democrats put the Anti-Masons in control of the Pennsylvania General Assembly, the legislature.
 Granted subpoena powers, Stevens summoned leading state politicians who were Masons, including Governor George Wolf.
 The witnesses invoked their Fifth Amendment right against self-incrimination, and when Stevens verbally abused one of them, it created a backlash that caused his own party to end the investigation.
 The fracas cost Stevens reelection in 1836, and the issue of Anti-Masonry died in Pennsylvania.
 Nevertheless, Stevens remained an opponent of the order for the rest of his life.